High-Tech-4

 I really got into selling Data Processing Equipment

-as it was called back then.
+was called back then.

 I really got into selling Data Processing Equipment as it was called back then- I also got interested in finishing my Masters Degree nights, so I was putting in some pretty long days.
 I loved it, though - found it exciting and rewarding being in a cutting edge industry.